KDE/documentation-kstars-docs-kde-org/user_manual/ai-ellipgal.rst

                globular cluster in the Milky Way!

             Blue compact dwarf galaxies (BCD's)
                Small galaxies that are unusually blue.
-Thehave photometric colors of B-V = 0.0 to 0.30 mag, which is typical for relatively young stars of *spectral type* A.
+They have photometric colors of B-V = 0.0 to 0.30 mag, which is typical for relatively young stars of *spectral type* A.
                This suggests that BCDs are currently actively forming